Michelleoc/pands-project/README.md

 * Show the basic statistical details of the dataframe (iris dataset).
-        This shows the count, mean, std, min, 25%, 50%, 75%, max infor for each attribute/feature.
+        This shows the count, mean, std, min, 25%, 50%, 75%, max information for each feature.

         print(iris_df.describe())